Digital Security Explained

 Encryption vs integrity and authentication

-In practice, secure systems combine these protections rather than relying on any single concept.
+Secure systems combine these protections rather than relying on any single concept.
 This is also why IAM and balanced controls matter.

 Common misconceptions